 Seafood is massive in South Korea, and many restaurants will have bays of fish tanks containing live specimens for you to choose from.
 It’s remarkable that there’s anything left in the ocean.

 A traditional South Korean seafood dish is hwe, served raw (similar to sashimi) and flavoured with a hot pepper sauce.
-Note that in some places the fish will be prepared while still alive to ensure maximum freshness, which can be an altogether unpleasant experience for you.
+Note that in some places the fish will be prepared while still alive to ensure maximum freshness.
 You could also try haemultang, a spicy hotpot stew made with crab, shrimp, squid, along with vegetables and noodles.
 Drink in South Korea

 on The World Cuisine